 The MSETG meets to review presentations of proposed events the second and fourth Monday of each month, except on government holidays.
 The organizers of proposed special events are required to present event proposals to the MSETG and receive the concurrence of the group prior to the issuance of permits or licenses by the permit-granting agencies.
 It should be noted that the applicable permit-granting agencies have the final authority for establishing and ensuring compliance with requirements relative to any activities under their respective jurisdictional authority.
 Presentation requests in the form of a Letter of Intent (LOI) must be received no less than ONE HUNDRED EIGHTY (180) DAYS prior to the date of the event and are processed up to one year prior to the proposed date of the event.
-The LOI should be addressed to D.C.
-Mayor's Special Events Task Group; 2720 Martin Luther King, Jr. Avenue SE, 2nd Floor; Washington DC 20032.
-The LOI may be submitted to dc.msetg@dc.gov.
+The LOI should be emailed to dc.msetg@dc.gov and addressed to D.C.
+Mayor's Special Events Task Group.